nnsvs/nnsvs/docs/devdocs.rst

 Notes for developers
 ====================

-This is a note for developers of NNSVS.
+This page summarizes docs for developers of NNSVS.
 If you want to contribute to NNSVS itself, please check the document below.

 Installation
 ---------------